23 Jan

 At its core, 'Body Paint' explores the murky waters of emotional manipulation and self-deception.
 Lyrically, it is Turner at his most evocative and biting.
 He opens with a scathing observation:

-"For a master of deception and subterfuge / You've made yourself quite the bed to lie in / Do your time travelin' through the tannin' booth / So you don't let the sun catch you cryin'" The "tanning booth" serves as a classic Turner-esque metaphor for artificiality and the desperate need to maintain appearances.
-The "body paint" itself acts as a trace of a secret life or a mask for the raw, vulnerable truths beneath: "Still a trace of body paint / On your legs and on your arms and on your face."
-Interestingly, Turner turns the lens on himself toward the end, admitting, "I'm keepin' on my costume...
-I'm callin' it a writin' tool," acknowledging his own role in the theatre of performance.
+The "tanning booth" is a classic Turner metaphor, representing artificiality and the effort to keep up appearances, implying the creation of a false exterior to avoid exposing deeper emotions.
+The "body paint" marks a secret life or serves as a mask hiding vulnerable truths: "Still a trace of body paint / On your legs and on your arms and on your face."
+Turner ultimately turns the lens on himself, admitting, "I'm keepin' on my costume...
+I'm callin' it a writin' tool," thus acknowledging his participation in the ongoing performance and self-presentation.

-Despite the orchestral sophistication, the band’s DNA remains intact.
-Jamie Cook, Nick O’Malley, and Matt Helders provide a powerful foundation for Turner’s delicate vocal performance.
-However, it was on the road where the song truly transformed.
-As the band moved into massive stadiums during 'The Car' tour, 'Body Paint' became the undisputed live highlight.
+Despite the orchestral flair, the band’s essence endures.
+Jamie Cook, Nick O’Malley, and Matt Helders anchor Turner’s vocals.
+On tour, the song transformed.
+In large stadiums during 'The Car' tour, 'Body Paint' became a clear live highlight.

-The studio version's subtle tension was traded for a searing, guitar-heavy jam that proved the band hadn't lost their rock-and-roll teeth.
-This reached its peak during their 2023 Glastonbury headline set; amidst a polarising performance, 'Body Paint' was the moment the entire Pyramid Stage unified.
-They closed the main set with a brutally invigorating outro that felt like a definitive statement of their greatness.
-If their previous era boxed them in, here they are flourishing in full, vivid colour.
+The studio version’s tension shifted live to a searing, guitar-heavy jam, showing the band’s enduring rock edge.
+At their 2023 Glastonbury headline set, 'Body Paint' united the Pyramid Stage.
+They closed with a fierce outro, a bold statement of their greatness.
+If their previous era boxed them in, here they thrive in full colour.

 9. Secret Door

-'Secret Door' serves as the crown jewel of this transformation.
-If the first two records were a sprint, 'Secret Door' is a slow, hypnotic crawl through the shadows.
-It is beautifully sludgy, trading the band's signature speed for a heavy, psychedelic waltz.
-Lyrically, it is a masterclass in cryptic storytelling.
-When Turner sings, "Fools on parade cavort and carry on for waiting eyes / That you would rather be beside than in front of / But she’s never been the kind to be hollowed by the stares," he is likely referencing the intrusive lens of the paparazzi and the desire to escape the spectacle.
+'Secret Door' is the crown jewel of this transformation.
+If the first two records were a sprint, 'Secret Door' crawls hypnotically through shadows.
+It is beautifully sludgy, trading the band's speed for a heavy psychedelic waltz.
+Lyrically, it is cryptic storytelling at its best.
+When Turner sings, "Fools on parade cavort and carry on for waiting eyes / That you would rather be beside than in front of / But she’s never been the kind to be hollowed by the stares," he likely refers to the paparazzi’s lens and the desire to escape spectacle.

-What makes the track truly stand out is its defiance of traditional songwriting.
-The structure is an unconventional journey: Chorus, Verse, Bridge, Verse, Bridge, Chorus, Chorus.
-It ignores the standard pop formula, instead opting for a "revolving door" effect that mirrors the title.
-Despite its bizarre lyrics and experimental pacing, 'Secret Door' remains a quintessential classic.
-It captures a band at their most courageous, proving they were willing to leave the safety of the dancefloor to find something much more enduring.
+What makes the track truly stand out is its refusal to follow normal songwriting.
+The structure is an unconventional path: Chorus, Verse, Bridge, Verse, Bridge, Chorus, Chorus.
+It ignores standard pop formulas and instead creates a "revolving door" effect that echoes the title.
+Despite the strange lyrics and experimental pacing, 'Secret Door' remains a classic.
+It shows a band at their boldest, willing to leave safety behind in search of something more lasting.

-Without the evolution the band made on 'Humbug', you quite simply don't get to 'AM' and Arctic Monkeys becoming the biggest band in the world.
+Without the band’s evolution on 'Humbug', you do not get to 'AM' or Arctic Monkeys becoming the biggest band in the world.

 8. Piledriver Waltz

-I have often championed 'Suck It and See' as my personal favourite Arctic Monkeys record.
-Years ago, the NME described Alex Turner as a "method actor," noting how he inhabits a distinct character for every era.
-While 'Tranquillity Base Hotel & Casino' found him as a lounge-dwelling lounge lizard and 'AM' transformed him into a leather-clad, greaser rock-god, 'Suck It and See' feels different.
-Here, Turner plays a character that feels closest to his true self: a Lou Reed-esque singer-songwriter crafting lovelorn guitar ballads.
+I have often championed 'Suck It and See' as my favourite Arctic Monkeys record.
+Years ago, NME called Alex Turner a "method actor," noting how he lives as a different character in each era.
+On 'Tranquillity Base Hotel & Casino', he was a lounge lizard.
+On 'AM', a leather-clad, greaser rock-god.
+'Suck It and See' feels more honest.
+Here, Turner resembles his true self: a Lou Reed-inspired singer-songwriter crafting lovelorn guitar ballads.

-'Piledriver Waltz' is the crown jewel of this period.
-Originally written for the Submarine soundtrack, the version on 'Suck It and See' transforms a solo acoustic piece into a shimmering, full-band waltz.
-It begins with one of the most staggering, charming opening lines in indie history: "I etched the face of a stopwatch on the back of a raindrop."
-It’s a line that perfectly captures the fleeting, fragile nature of time and memory.
+'Piledriver Waltz' is the highlight of this period.
+Turner first wrote it for the Submarine soundtrack, but on 'Suck It and See' it changes from solo acoustic to a shimmering, full-band waltz.
+It opens with the staggering line: "I etched the face of a stopwatch on the back of a raindrop."
+This phrase perfectly captures the fleeting, fragile nature of time and memory.

 You can make a very strong case for these lyrics being Turner's finest to date.
 Take this verse, for example: